 What To Tell Your Friends About The Sapphire Preferred

 Word-of-mouth recommendations are often the best source of advertisement.
-In addition to asking your friend to apply for the Sapphire Preferred with your referral link so you both earn 50,000 bonus points, tell them why you love the Sapphire Preferred.
+In addition to asking your friend to apply for the Chase Sapphire Preferred® Card with your referral link so you both earn 50,000 bonus points, tell them why you love the Sapphire Preferred.

 You can share with them 5 best reasons to have the Sapphire Preferred that include:

-- Unlimited 1:1 point transfers to 13 travel partners like Southwest Airlines, United, and Avios.
+-Unlimited 1:1 point transfers to Chase travel partners like Southwest Airlines, United, and Avios.

-- Earn unlimited 2x bonus points on all travel and dining purchases
+-Earn unlimited 2x bonus points per $1 spent on all travel and dining purchases

 Don’t Forget About the Chase 5/24 Rule